JuDFTteam/best-of-atomistic-machine-learning-analysis/analysis-notes/timeseries_visualization_PRD.md

 - Some categories or labels found in CSV files might conflict with the ones in `analysis-dev/projects.yaml`.
 This can be if they have been renamed or removed.
+- Resource-True projects (websites without code repositories) can significantly impact metrics when included in visualizations.
+The `interpolate_resource` parameter allows for estimating their values based on non-resource projects in the same label.

 ## Lessons Learned